star-history/star-history/public/blog/star-history-yearly-pick-2022-frontend.md

 In today’s post, we are covering front-end projects.

-*Note: The following ranking is not in any particular order.
+*Note: The following ranking is in alphabetical order.

 ## Bun